Michael Hewitt · Executive Vocal Presence

 The five things keeping you up at night

-You didn't search for a "voice coach."
-You searched for a way to stop feeling like the smartest person in the room who nobody listens to.
+You didn't Google "voice coach."
+You looked up a way to stop being the smartest person in the room that nobody hears.

 01